welf-walter/ns-exporter/README.md

 	mongo-db        - MongoDb database name
-	ns-uri          - Nightscout server url to download from ns-token        - Nigthscout server API Authorization Token limit           - number of records to read from MongoDb skip            - number of records to skip from MongoDb influx-uri      - InfluxDb uri to download from influx-token    - InfluxDb access token
+	ns-uri          - Nightscout server url to download from ns-token        - Nigthscout server API Authorization Token limit           - number of records to read skip            - number of records to skip influx-uri      - InfluxDb uri to download from influx-token    - InfluxDb access token
 	influx-org      - (optional, default = 'ns') InfluxDb organization to use